MrBri/bandLeftDetailsRight/README.md

 ### Approach
 First got things working by using bootstrap's javascript tabs but that was basically a single page app then refactored ejs to partials and hapi's layout option.

+### To Do
+- Use a DB
+- Ability to add bands
+- Edit band name
+- user auth
+- Deploy